pedro-hfo/Doctrine-encryption/README.md

 * **migrations.php** - Default migrations configuration and versions directory path.
 * **migrations-db.php** - Database connection values for migrations, should be the same as the ones used by the project to connect to the DB.
 * **Migrations/VersionEncrypted.php** - Migration for encrypting/decrypting the address on all rows.
-* **bootstrap.php** - "main" script, that loads services, creates the database connection and registers the doctrine lifecycle events listener.
+* **bootstrap.php** - "Main" script, that loads services, creates the database connection and registers the doctrine lifecycle events listener.
-* **test.php** - test script that inserts a product into the database, receives its id and tries to retrieve that id.
+* **test_encrypted.php** - Test script that inserts a product with encrypted data into the database, receives its id and tries to retrieve that id.
+If working correctly, it should add a row to the table with encrypted address, retrieve, and log that product with a plain text address.
+* **test_unencrypted.php** - Similar to the other test, but doesn't encrypt data.
 If working correctly, it should add a row to the table with encrypted address and retrieve and log that product with a plain text address.

 ## Project Overview